JayMan91/JayMan91.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student at Vrije Universiteit Brussels.
 My Ph.D. advisor is [Prof. dr. Tias Guns](http://homepages.vub.ac.be/~tiasguns/).
-My research falls at the confluence of machine learning and constraint optimization.
-I am particularly interested in "Predict and Optimize" framework, where I focus on integrating constraint optimization into machine learning framworks.
+My research falls at the confluence of machine learning (ML) and combinatorial optimization problem (COP).

+In my PhD, I study *<font color="#FF6600">Decision-focused learning</font>*.
+In decision-focused learning, ML prediction is followed by COP for decision making.
+The goal is to train the ML model, very often a neural network model, directly considering the error after the COP.
+The challenge is how to embed the COP into the ML training loop.
+I work on differentiable optimizer, which enables passing the gradient through the COP for training the ML model.
+I am also interested in scalable decision-focused learning, so that it can be applied in real-life COP, which are often NP-hard and difficult to solve.

 # Conference Articles
-*   **Jayanta Mandi**, Victor Bucarey Lopez, Maxime Mulamba and Tias Guns. *<font color="#1A5276">Decision-Focused Learning: Through the    Lens of Learning to Rank</font>*. **ICML, 2022**, International Conference on Machine Learning, 2022 [[Link]](https://proceedings.mlr.press/v162/mandi22a.html) [[Code]](https://github.com/JayMan91/ltr-predopt)  [[Presentation]](https://icml.cc/virtual/2022/spotlight/18376)
+*   **Jayanta Mandi**, Victor Bucarey Lopez, Maxime Mulamba and Tias Guns. *<font color="#1A5276">Decision-Focused Learning: Through the    Lens of Learning to Rank</font>*. **ICML, 2022**, International Conference on Machine Learning, 2022 [[Link]](https://proceedings.mlr.press/v162/mandi22a.html) [[Code]](https://github.com/JayMan91/ltr-predopt)  [[Presentation]](https://icml.cc/virtual/2022/spotlight/18376) [[Poster]](files/ICMLposter.pdf)

 *   **Jayanta Mandi**, Rocsildes Canoy, Victor Bucarey Lopez and Tias Guns.
     *<font color="#1A5276">Data Driven VRP: A Neural Network Model to Learn Hidden Preferences for VRP</font>*. **CP, 2021**, International Conference on Principles and Practice of Constraint Programming, 2021 [[Link]](https://drops.dagstuhl.de/opus/volltexte/2021/15333/) [[Code]](https://github.com/JayMan91/CP2021-Data-Driven-VRP)  [[Presentation]](https://www.youtube.com/watch?v=Mbc8asuz2sg)